Kloosterman, Andrew and Schotter, Andrew.

 (joint with Peter Troyan and David Delacrétaz)

-We propose a solution to the trade-off between Pareto efficiency and stability
+We propose a solution to the conflict between fairness and efficiency in matching

 School Choice with Asymmetric Information: Priority Design and the Curse of Acceptance